 How to Begin the Transition from Teacher Assistant to Teacher

-Settling on a new career can be exciting but a little daunting too.
+Settling on a new career can be exciting but a little daunting too, particulalry when you step into teaching.
 That’s why you need to have a clear picture of what your next steps are in achieving your goal of moving from Teacher Assistant to Teacher.

-As a Teaching Assistant, you will already possess the classroom experience and essential skills required to teach.
+As a Teaching Assistant, you will already possess the classroom experience, essential skills, and child care training required to teach. thanks to your Teacher Assistant training.
 All you need to do now is get the right qualification under your belt.
 There is no doubt that you would have learned invaluable skills during your TA courses.
 UK professionals, however, will need to study further qualifications to upgrade their position in the classroom.

 To become a qualified Teacher, you’ll need to undertake Initial Teacher Education or Training (ITET) with Qualified Teacher Status (QTS).
+This is included in the series of qualifications needed to be a Teacher.
 You can achieve this through Straight to Teaching, a school led QTS development programme, or by studying at university.

 If You Have a Degree…